 Dark navy-blue walking shorts.
 Shorts may be worn August through October 15th and April 15th through the end of the school year.
-Belts are to be worn on shorts with belt loops.
-Girls in Grades 6--8 may also wear khaki shorts.
-Shorts must be of modest length.
+Belts are to be worn on shorts that have belt loops.
+Girls in grades 6-8 may also wear khaki shorts.
+Shorts must be of modest length (reaching at least mid-thigh).

-Slacks:
+Pants:

-Plain navy-blue slacks, tailored, solid color.
-No outside stitching, no denim material, no large designer labels.
-Tailored corduroy pants are fine (plain, no patch pockets, no "jeans" look).
-Belts are to be worn on slacks with belt loops.
+Plain navy-blue pants, tailored, solid color.
+No outside stitching, no denim, no large designer labels.
+Belts are to be worn on pants that have belt loops.
 Pants with belt loops cut off are not allowed.
-Girls in Grades 6-8 may wear khaki-colored pants.
-Plain black or navy-blue leggings may be worn under the jumper or skort in the winter months.
+Girls in grade 6-8 may wear khaki colored pants.
+Plain black or nay-blue leggings may be worn under the jumper, skirt, or skort during colder weather months.

-Jumper (Grades K-5):
+Jumper Grades K-5:

-Lloyd Plaid -- purchased at Dennis Uniform Company.
+Lloyd plaid - purchased at Dennis Uniform Company

-Skirt (Grades 6-8):
+Skirts Grades 6-8:

-Lloyd Plaid -- purchased at Dennis Uniform Company.
+Lloyd plaid - purchased at Dennis Uniform Company.
 Skirts must be of modest length.

-Skort (Grades 4-8):
+Skort Grades 4-8

-Lloyd Plaid - purchased at Dennis Uniform Company.
+Lloyd plaid - purchased at Dennis Uniform Company

-Sweater (optional)
+Sweater (optional):

-Choice of long-sleeved red or navy blue cardigan or pullover.
-Worn over the white blouse or shirt.
-No oversized sweaters allowed. \NEW Addition: cardigan with StJB athletic letter.
+Choice of long sleeved red or navy-blue cardigan or pullover.
+Worn over the blouse or polo.
+No over-sized sweaters allowed.